YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 DBCLNUPINFO, Database file xxxx / yyyy

-Run Time Information: When a process that holds the critical sectionlock on one or more databases gets abnormally terminated, it dumps information pertaining to its current state into the global sections for each of the concerned databases.
+Run Time Information: When a process that holds the critical section lock on one or more databases gets abnormally terminated, it dumps information pertaining to its current state into the global sections for each of the concerned databases.
 The next process that references the concerned database notices the previous abnormal termination and uses the dumped information to update the global buffers and takes the database to a safe and consistent state.
 During this transition, the process displays a subset of the dumped information in the operator log to be used for debugging purposes by your YottaDB support channel, in case database integrity errors are experienced later.

 Action: The message text describes the cause of this error.
 Report any database structure errors to the group responsible for database integrity at your operation.